Skip to main content

 Projects & Excursions

-• Attendance of subject-related events of the University of Applied Sciences Potsdam or other universities or professional associations
+• Attendance of subject-related events at the University of Applied Sciences Potsdam or other universities or professional associations

-• Participation in interdisciplinary teaching and learning offer of the university
+• Participation in the interdisciplinary teaching and learning opportunities offered by the university

 Internships